jbadger3/inspectomop/docs/usage.rst

 In general, consider the following:

 * appropriately named query functions should begin with the data you intend to return and end with the data/parameters you expect as input.
 E.g. `concepts_for_concept_ids`
-* the return value for a query should `always` be a :py:class:`sqlalchemy.sql.expression.Executable` object `or` a :py:class:`pandas.DataFrame` object depending on the value of a boolean argument `as_pandas_df` (defaulting to `False`).
+* the return value for a query should `always` be a :py:class:`sqlalchemy.sql.expression.Executable`.
+In most cases this will be :py:class:`sqlalchemy.sql.expression.Select`
-This provides consistency and gives the end-user control over how to process the results.
 * write a docstring following the `numpydoc docstring guide <https://numpydoc.readthedocs.io/en/latest/format.html>`__ to accompany your code.

 Prototype: